What is Net Present Value?

 Using the preceding formula, if there is an expectation of receiving $150,000 in one year, and the current discount rate is assumed to be 10%, then the calculated net present value of the future cash receipt is:

 Additional Net Present Value Factors

-- Throughput on goods sold.
+Throughput on goods sold.
 If the decision relates to an investment that will result in the sale of goods, include cash flows from the throughput generated by these goods.
-Throughput is sales minus all totally variable expenses.
+Throughput is revenue minus all totally variable expenses.